How to use a ‘Link to a document’ in place of a real document in SharePoint.

 Now select ‘Advanced Settings’.

-Ensure ‘Allow management of content types’ is set to ‘Yes’.
+Ensure ‘Allow management of content types’ is set to ‘Yes’ and click 'OK'.

 Select ‘Add from existing site content types’.

-Now that we have done this (you will only need to do it once per library), we are able add ‘Links to a document’.
+Now that we have done this (you will only need to do it once per library), we are able to add ‘Links to a document’.
 So let’s try it!
-On ‘New Document’ select ‘Link to a document’.

 The screen below is an example of what the end user sees when they click on the new reading tasks.
 They can view information about the document (which is really a link), and also click ‘View Document’ to view it.
 So in this case, when they click ‘View Document’ a new browser window will be shown with the Ladder page on it.

-I hope this post has shown how easy it is to get users to read a document that’s stored outside of SharePoint.
-However, there are a couple of drawbacks about this approach as follows :
+I hope this post has shown how easy it is to incorporate external sources of information to your environment and also how to ensure users read a document that’s initially stored outside of SharePoint.

 Why not take a more in-depth look at DocRead by taking the tour ?